astro-vino/AstroVEdit/README.md

 - **ScottPlot.WPF** - Real-time plotting and histogram display
 - **CSharpFITS** - FITS file format support and metadata handling

-## 📸 Screenshots

-*Coming soon - Screenshots will be added to showcase the application interface and features.*

 ## 📋 Roadmap